-If the doctors looking after your child recommend a type of radiotherapy known as proton beam therapy, you must travel abroad for it as the treatment is not currently available in Ireland.
-At present, children are referred to the West German Proton Therapy Centre in Essen (WPE), known as 'the Proton Centre'.
+If the doctors looking after your child recommend a type of radiotherapy known as proton beam therapy, you must travel abroad for it, as the treatment is not currently available in Ireland.
+At present, children are referred to the West German Proton Therapy Centre in Essen (WPE), or to the Christie Hospital, Manchester, UK.
+At present, only children who don't need sedation for radiotherapy treatments can be accepted to the UK.

-We know that travelling overseas for treatment can be a worrying time for families so this leaflet hopes to answer some of the questions you and your family may have about proton beam therapy.
+We know that travelling overseas for treatment can be a worrying time for families, so this leaflet hopes to answer some of the questions you and your family may have about proton beam therapy.
 It explains how proton beam therapy works, the benefits and the possible side-effects.
 You will also find lots of practical information to help you to organise overseas travel for you and your child.